Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 Abstract Shapes

 These shapes are not real shapes.
-They are derived from the organic shapes.
+They are derived from organic shapes.

-Abstract shapes are usually stylized or simplified form or the combination of the other shapes.
-For example stick figures for humans or shape ‘v’ for a bird.
+Abstract shapes are usually stylized or simplified forms or the combination of the other shapes.
+For example stick figures for humans or shape ‘V’ for a bird.

 Psychology of Shapes in Logo Design – Geometric Shapes